SOUNDS-RESEARCH/riecovest/README.md

 # Riemannian covariance estimation (riecovest)
 This is a package for estimation of signal covariance matrices from noisy signal and noise-only data.
-The package is using pymanopt to perform optimization over the specified Riemannian manifolds.
+The package is using pymanopt to perform optimization over Riemannian manifolds, using JAX to as a backend for automatic differentiation.

 **[More info and complete API documentation](https://sounds-research.github.io/riecovest/)**